yourdatasucks/ST_API_LIB/README.md

    - Click **Add**.

 3. **Set Version and Identifier**:
-   - After adding the library, you’ll see a dropdown menu to select the **version**.
+   - After adding the library, you'll see a dropdown menu to select the **version**.
 Choose the version you want to use (typically the latest).
    - Optionally, change the **Identifier** (default is `STLIB`), but we will keep it as `STLIB` for this guide.
    - Click **Save**.

 Your library is now available in the new project!
 You can call library functions using the `STLIB` identifier, such as `STLIB.login(...)`.

 ## Usage
 ### Initial Setup